 that is capable of reading a

 .py file that you have

 written, and translating the Python code in that file to instructions

 that your computer can easily execute.
 Begin by downloading Python:

-Note: Macs come with a version of Python installed, but this is an older version of Python (specifically, Python 2).
-CS 106A requires the use of Python 3, so make sure to follow these instructions even if you think you already have Python installed.
-If you require the use of Python 2 for other work, you can still install Python 3, which exists alongside Python 2 rather than replacing it.
+Macs come with a version of Python installed, but this is an older version of Python.
+CS 106A requires the use of the newest version of Python, so make sure to follow these instructions even if you think you already have Python installed.
+To install Python, simply open the downloaded installer file and follow the default instructions.

-To get started, download and install the community version of PyCharm (make sure not to download the free trial of the professional version):
+To get started, download and install the community version of PyCharm:

 .dmgfile and drag PyCharm into your Applications folder)